-Minestrone is a classic of Italian cuisine, comfort food, rich, tasty and full of health since is an ally of the diet because it purifies, satisfies with few calories.
+Minestrone is a classic comfort food of Italian cuisine, rich, tasty and full of vegetables, an ally of the diet as it purifies yet satisfies with few calories.

 Vegetables in Minestrone can change by following their seasonality and availability and therefore the traditions of each region and family.
 You can add as many fresh seasonal vegetables as you want.

-Each vegetable has different cooking times, which is why when you cook in stages and it takes a while in the making of, unless one chooses the pressure cooker, in which case cooking will be much faster.
+Each vegetable has different cooking times, which is why cooking Minestrone it takes a while in the making of, unless one chooses the pressure cooker, in which case cooking will be much faster.

 Serves 4, Preparation time 20 mins, Cooking time 2 hours